mandober/bing-bash/README.md

 * `bb_explode`
   Convert a string to array by splitting it by substring which can be a
   single or multi character substring.
-  Convert a string to array of individual characters
+  Convert a string to array of individual characters.
-  IN PROGRESS: guess the most probable delimiter
+  (in progress: guess the most probable delimiter)

 * `bb_implode`
   Convert an array to string